 I want you to just have a silent word of prayer with me for a moment.
 And I want you to do a couple of things.
 First, I want you to thank God for the new creation that you are.
 Would you do that?
 That you’ve been made new in Christ, fit for heaven.
 Would you thank Him for that?

-Dear Father, we thank You that You’ve let us in to the heart of this beloved Apostle and into the heart of the Psalmist, for both of them have articulated the cries of our own hearts.
-We want to be so right, we want to be all that other people.
+Dear Father, we thank You that You’ve let us into the heart of this beloved apostle and into the heart of the Psalmist, for both of them have articulated the cries of our own hearts.
+We want to be so right.
+We want to be all that other people need.
 We want to minister the way we should.
 We want to love the way You love.
 We want to be always dedicated and committed.
 We want always to speak the truth, always to have integrity, character.
-We want to have the purity and the gentleness and the meekness, we want to have the strength of character.
+We want to have the purity, and the gentleness, and the meekness.
+We want to have the strength of character.
 We want to always say the fitting word.
 We always want to bring strength to weakness.

 But, Lord, so often we just don’t.
 We’re indifferent to people.
 We’re selfish, self-indulgent, critical, unfaithful to promises made, and we just fall short.
 And as we lament that power of indwelling sin, help us to know, Father, that even in such admission we’re saying more.
 We’re saying that we know You’re a holy God who has given us a just, and holy, and good law.